 I let the first color dry over night and then I add the top surface color.
 In this case the vintage Sopwith brown color, which is I think more attractive than the olive green color you see so much used on Sopwith airplanes.

-It is always important to have ventilation and here’s my “at hock” setup.
+It is always important to have good ventilation and here’s my quicky setup.
 It works great in keeping the over-spray and fumes from building up in my basement!

 For the fin and rudder, I used Juneau white which is a slightly darker white, or a very light shade of gray.
 In fact, one of the reasons I love using the Poly Tone brand of paint is that it has a fantastic shelf life, if you seal the cans properly.
 I bought this white paint for a Stearman project I did back in 1996!
-19 years ago!
+It’s still works great.